What to Know About Bullmastiffs

 Owners should expect to be playing with their bullmastiff all day long.
 They have high mental stimulation needs and have to keep busy.

-Bullmastiffs' coats are small, so they shed seasonally.
+Bullmastiffs' coats are short, so they shed seasonally.
 Pet owners need to be careful about the diet of bullmastiffs to maintain their coat health.
 A bullmastiff's coat also requires proper bathing and frequent grooming to stay managed.

 Owners must also observe the oil and dryness levels of the dog's skin and coat.
 If there is an imbalance, it might indicate allergies or other health conditions.